Independence Day (1996 film): Books

 Author Stephen Molstad wrote a tie-in novel to help promote the film shortly before its release.
 The novel goes into further detail on the characters, situations, and overall concepts not explored in the film.
 The novel presents the film's finale as originally scripted, with the character played by Randy Quaid stealing a missile and roping it to his cropduster biplane.

 Following the film's success, a prequel novel entitled Independence Day: Silent Zone was written by Molstad in February 1998.
 The novel is set in the late 1960s and early 1970s, and details the early career of Dr. Brackish Okun.

 Molstad wrote a third novel, Independence Day: War in the Desert in July 1999.
 Set in Saudi Arabia on July 3, it centers around the two Royal Air Force officers seen receiving the Morse code message in the film.

+Comic Books

-A Marvel comic book was also written based on the first two novelizations.
+A Marvel comic book was also published, and released ahead of the movie premiere.
+It consisted of three issues (numbered #0, 1 and 2).

+The #0 issue is a prequel story, and like the prequel novel released in 1998, it shows part of Dr Brackish Okun's early career.